goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - `ResourceList` was already `mounted`, so `componentDidMount` is not called a second time!
 - Therefore we are going to use `componentDidUpdate` lifecycle method.
 - `componentDidUpdata` gets called anytime that our component renders either because of a parent component or anytime that we call `setState` inside of class based componenet.
-- But when you just wrtie a code like this
+- But when you just write a code like this
   ```js
   async componentDidUpdate() {
     const res = await axios.get(